willstMSFT/microsoft-365-docs/microsoft-365/admin/activity-reports/microsoft-365-copilot-usage.md

 The audit log data that powers Microsoft Purview solutions, such as Data Security Posture Management for AI (prevoius called AI Hub), are built for data security and compliance purposes, and provide comprehensive visibility into Copilot interactions for these use cases (for example, to discover data oversharing risks or to collect interactions for regulatory compliance or legal purposes).
 They are not, however, intended to be used as the basis for Copilot usage reporting.
 Any aggregated metrics that customers build on top of this data, such as "prompt count" or "active user count," may not be consistent with the corresponding data points in the official Copilot usage reports provided by Microsoft.
 Microsoft cannot provide guidance on how to use audit log data as the basis for usage reporting, nor can Microsoft guarantee that aggregated usage metrics built on top of audit log data will match similar usage metrics reported in other tools.

 To access accurate information on Microsoft 365 Copilot usage, use one of the following reports: the [Microsoft 365 Copilot usage report](microsoft-365-copilot-usage.md) in the Microsoft 365 Admin Center or the [Copilot Dashboard](/viva/insights/org-team-insights/copilot-dashboard) in Viva Insights.

-### Is Copilot chat in Outlook usage counted towards active users of Outlook Copilot active users?

-No. Meanwhile, Copilot chat in Outlook usage is counted towards Copilot chat active users.

 ### What's the scope of the user-level table?